akashasia/simple-hangman/README.md

 It should be running on port 5000.

 ## For the front-end
-Requires Node and NPM to be installed(http://nodejs.org)
+Requires Node.js and NPM to be installed(http://nodejs.org)

 Once installed, execute `npm install` to install all the dependencies required.

 Run `npm start` to start the development web server.
 It should serve the website at http://localhost:3000

-## Running the TestCase
+## Running the Test Cases

-Run `python test_hangman_api.py` to run the unit tests.
+Run `python test_hangman_api.py` to run the tests.